 The bowed stringed instruments include the khuur (fiddle), ekil (two-stringed wooden fiddle, often referred to as the ancestor of horse-headed fiddle), huuchir (four-stringed instrument), and bivleg.
 The plucked stringed instruments include the tovshuur (two-stringed lute, often accompanied with overtone singing), yatga (zither), yanchir or yochin (dulcimer), shudarga (threestringed lute), biba (lute).
 The woodwind instruments include the limbe (horizontal flute), tsoor (panpipe flute), tsuur (three-holed vertical flute), bishgüür (shawm), ever büree (horn-trumpet).
 Brass instruments, which are often used in celebrations and for calling and cheering, include the ikh büree (the long trumpet) and tsordon büree (small trumpet).

-All of these instruments have been mainly used by the nomadic Mongolians.
+All of these Mongolian traditional music instruments have been mainly used by the nomadic people.
 A diversity of percussion instruments, such as those used to accompany dance and other activities in tropical and subtropical countries, however, weren’t widely used in the livelihood, traditions, and practices of nomadic communities.
 This could be because of the fear that these instruments could scare animals and livestock, and disturb the mountains, rivers, and nature.
 Nevertheless, a variety of percussion instruments, such as khengereg (big drum), tsan (cymbals), bömbör (drum), kharanga (gong), denshig (miniature cymbals), khonkh (bells), damar (double-headed hourglass drum) and duudaram (gong-chimes), were used during wars and hunting as well as during shamanic and Buddhist rituals and practices.